Āryatārā Atiyoga

 Saptatathāgata:

-from negative actions, obtain safety and good fortune, experience success
+arising from negative actions, obtain safety and good fortune,

-in daily activities, and generate merits for younger generations.
-It is
+experience success in daily activities, and generate merit for younger

 (Chinese: 七佛滅罪真言),